m2c2-project/m2c2kit/website/docs/tutorial-fundamentals/interactivity/event-properties.md

 Events have properties that describe the event.

 In the event handler code for an event, you know what event has occured.
 For example, if you are handling a `TapDown` event, you know that the user has tapped down on the entity.
-But what if you want to know where the user tapped down?
+But what if you need to know where the user tapped down?

 The Tap and Pointer events all contain these additional properties: